oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/selections.png "")

-9. Now, let's map the columns for the Event Types chart.
+9. Next, we’ll map the columns for the Event Types chart.
 In the Property Editor, enter/select the following:

     - Under Column Mapping: